telerik/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/treelist.md

 slug: htmlhelpers_treelist_aspnetcore
 ---

-# TreeList Html Helper
+# TreeList HtmlHelper

-The TreeList Html helper is a server-side wrapper for the [Kendo UI TreeList](http://demos.telerik.com/aspnet-mvc/treelist/index).
+The TreeList HtmlHelper extension is a server-side wrapper for the [Kendo UI TreeList](http://demos.telerik.com/aspnet-mvc/treelist/index).

 It enables the display of self-referencing tabular data and allows sorting, filtering, and data editing.

-For more information, refer to the article on the [TreeList HtmlHelper for ASP.NET MVC](http://docs.telerik.com/aspnet-mvc/helpers/treelist/overview).
+For more information on the HtmlHelper, refer to the article on the [TreeList HtmlHelper for ASP.NET MVC](http://docs.telerik.com/aspnet-mvc/helpers/treelist/overview).

 ## Basic Usage